Meeting our Children’s Needs

 Children with additional or special educational needs may need extra help and support from us and here at Beech Hill we have a dedicated team of Learning Mentors, translators, support assistants and other adults who, alongside class teachers, will provide support for those children who have additional educational needs.

-Children who are new to the country and speak very little English have daily sessions with a translator to help them develop key vocabulary to help them in everyday school life.
+Children who are new to the country, and speak very little English, can have daily sessions with a translator and Learning Mentor to help them develop key vocabulary to help them in everyday school life.
 These sessions are a key part of their welcome and introduction to life at Beech Hill School.

-To ensure that children’s individual needs are met and the necessary support is given, we liaises with a range of agencies such as the speech & language therapy service, occupational therapy and the community paediatric team.
+To ensure that children’s individual needs are met and the necessary support is given, we liaises with a range of agencies such as the NHS Physiotherapy Team, Speech & Language Therapy Service, Occupational Therapy, Hearing Impairment Team, The Autistic Spectrum Disorder Team and many more.

 Beech Hill provides a wide range of additional interventions and strategies to help our pupils with their difficulties.
 Including but not limited to: